 • • • •

 Moving right along; somebody on the lists always eventually brings up the perennial question of why Pettigrew chose to hide out with the Weasleys.

 Pettigrew found himself suddenly on the run from both sides once when it turned out that he had led Voldemort into a trap.
 The Death Eaters do not tolerate mistakes which “inconvenience” them.
 If he’d had a snowball’s chance of convincing the DEs that he was still valuable enough not to be summarily killed, Sirius would have been dead from that encounter the following day and Peter would have been acting the part of a live hero avenging his friends.
-But he believed, perhaps rightly, there was no chance of convincing some of Voldemort’s other followers of that, and if he intended to go on living there was no alternative for him but to “die”, and to do it as conspicuously as possible.
-Peter was probably alarmed when he realized that Sirius did not die in the explosion.
+But the code name of “Wormtail” was known in DE circles, and he believed, rightly, there was no chance of convincing some of Voldemort’s other followers of that scenario, and if he intended to go on living there was no alternative for him but to “die”, and to do it as conspicuously as possible.
+Peter was probably alarmed when he realized that Sirius was not killed in the explosion.